Outline of an orange dog with a heart shaped nose Conditions

 How Long Does Motion Sickness Last In Dogs?

-Puppies can experience motion sickness until they are around one year old when their balance is fully developed.
-But that’s not to say that adult dogs don’t suffer from car sickness too.
+Puppies can experience motion sickness until they are around one year old, when their balance is fully developed.
+Many dogs do grow out of it, but that’s not to say that adult dogs don’t suffer from car sickness, too.
 Some are just more prone to it than others.

 Natural Remedies To Help Dogs With Car Sickness